magtan/JAMPS/README.md

 # JAMPS
-Software for determioning the Jiles-Atherton parameters based on measured H-B loops.
+Software for determining the Jiles-Atherton parameters based on measured H-B loops.